cometbft/cometbft/spec/light-client/attacks/isolate-attackers_002_reviewed.md

 In the case of an [attack][node-based-attack-characterization], the lightclient [attack detection mechanism][detection] computes data, so called evidence [[LC-DATA-EVIDENCE.1]][LC-DATA-EVIDENCE-link], that can be used

 - to proof that there has been attack [[TMBC-LC-EVIDENCE-DATA.1]][TMBC-LC-EVIDENCE-DATA-link] and
-- as basis to find the actual nodes that deviated from the Tendermint protocol.
+- as basis to find the actual nodes that deviated from the Tendermint algorithm.

 This specification considers how a full node in a CometBFT blockchain can isolate a set of attackers that launched the attack.
 The set should satisfy